nicole-numfocus/pandas-czi/proposal.md

   when a maintainer has free time.
 This occasionally results in days or weeks of downtime.
 * Tune the system to improve benchmark stability
-* Build a GitHub bot to request ASV runs *before* a Pull Request is merged.
+* Build a GitHub bot to request airspeed velocity runs *before* a Pull Request is merged.
 The benchmarks are too expensive to run as part of every commit.
   Running on-demand from a maintainer provides a nice balance.
 * Pay for hosting a dedicated benchmark server.
 A maintainer's basement isn't the most stable environment for a machine.